Do you remember your first car? Of course you do. Whether you were lucky enough to get a brand

 If you want to avoid Halloween horrors around your home this year, there are plenty of steps you can take to protect your property.

 Every year, hundreds of homeowners receive a nasty Halloween surprise.
 You might be unfortunate enough to come into contact with trick-or-treaters who take things too far and cause damage to your car or property, or it could be that opportunistic burglars target your home when you’re out enjoying the festivities.

 Here, we look at some of the issues that could arise, and what you can do about them.

 Families are often at parties or out trick-or-treating on Halloween, meaning their homes can be a tempting target for thieves.
-Make sure you lock up securely if you are going to be out, and leave a light on a timer switch so that it goes on and off intermittently, making it look as though someone is in.
+Make sure you lock up securely if you’re going to be out, and leave a light on a timer switch so that it goes on-and-off intermittently, making it look as though someone is in.
 Turn any outside lights on too, so that it’s harder for people to enter your property unnoticed.

 Lock garden items away

 For the vast majority of people, Halloween is a good excuse for some family fun, but there are always those who manage to spoil things by causing malicious damage.
 Look around outside your property and see if there’s anything they could break, such as plant pots or garden ornaments, and move them out of sight.
 You should also take any bicycles inside your property and put your car in the garage if you have one.

 Keep an eye on candles

 Lots of people put candles in their windows at Halloween to help create a ghostly atmosphere, but never leave them unattended or put them too close to soft furnishings such as curtains or blinds.
 Also make sure they’re out of reach of children or pets who might knock them over.